MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 `Get-CsOnlineUser -TenantId "bf19b7db-6960-41e5-a139-2aa373474354"`

-However, if you have multiple tenants (more than 1) you can return users from a specified tenant by using the Filter parameter and a command similar to this:
+However, if you have multiple tenants you can return users from a specified tenant by using the Filter parameter and a command similar to this:

 `Get-CsOnlineUser -Filter "TenantId -eq 'bf19b7db-6960-41e5-a139-2aa373474354'"`